OctopusSolutionsEngineering/EnterprisePatternsReferenceImplementation/README.md

 ## Common Prerequisites
 Windows users should run this script in WSL.

-You must have [Docker](https://docs.docker.com/get-docker/) installed.
+You must have [Docker](https://docs.docker.com/get-docker/) and Docker Compose installed.

 You also require these additional dependencies: